-There are more than 200 meetings hosted by the Vancouver Intergroup Alcoholics Anonymous chapter and the Southwest Washington Area Narcotic Anonymous chapter in the Vancouver area.
+The Vancouver Intergroup Alcoholics Anonymous chapter and the Southwest Washington Area Narcotics Anonymous chapter host more than 200 meetings in the Vancouver area.

-A national park and national historical site, Fort Vancouver sits at the center of downtown Vancouver.
-You can visit numerous historical sites, check out the surrounding gardens and view the Columbia River from the fort.
+A national park and national historic site, Fort Vancouver sits at the center of downtown Vancouver.
+You can visit numerous locations important in history, check out the surrounding gardens and view the Columbia River from the fort.
 Other nearby attractions include the Grant House, the Cedar Grist Mill in Woodland and the Pomeroy Living History Farm in Yacolt.

 You can take part in numerous recreational activities in Clark County, including kayaking, canoeing or fishing along the Columbia River, Vancouver Lake or Lacamas Lake.
 You can also practice rock climbing at the indoor Source Climbing Center or play hockey and ice skate at the Mt.
 View Ice arena in Vancouver, WA.